wordpress redirect after login

 You can also get more creative and set up different WordPress redirects after login functionality based on a user’s role.
 You can find some code examples of this at the WordPress.org Developer Resources for this function.

-Set up WordPress redirect after login functionality today
+Set up WordPress redirects after login today

 If you run a membership site or ecommerce store, it can be useful (if not necessary) to redirect users after the WordPress login page.
 This way, you can send customers straight to their profiles or baskets.